 The TNDC CIRCE Super User Admin Group meets weekly to discuss their performance goals and find new innovative ways to use CIRCE in their programs.
 From left to right: (clockwise) Delene Rankin, Kamillah Gallofin, Zhiquing Li, Rebecca Barajas, and Shelley Dyer.

-CIRCE Software was first developed for and by Felton Institute as a complete cloud-based case management software.
+CIRCE was first developed for and by Felton Institute as a complete cloud-based case management software.
 TNDC partnered with CIRCE in 2017, and the software is now being used across TNDC’s programs.
 According to Senior Health and Wellness Program Manager Kamillah Gallofin, data is everything.
 “We tell our story through data, and with CIRCE, we are able to utilize a system that can reflect social work.
 It has been outstanding in generating reports.
 It stays true to what it means to be a nonprofit, and what it means to serve real people and solve real problems with real client-centered data.
 CIRCE has been a huge vehicle in transforming our work.”

 The mission and vision of both TNDC and Felton Institute overlap in many areas.
 Felton clinicians, who work with adults and older adults, who have serious mental health, substance abuse, and chronic health conditions, have partnered closely with TNDC for many years.
 The Senior Division, TAY, and Adult Mental Health Services all report that some Felton clients living in TNDC buildings receive intense case management services such as outreach, medication, support services, and therapy.
 Felton staff meet once a month with TNDC on-site case managers and property management to best support clients.
 Both teams share housing first and harm reduction models and an overall commitment to strengths-based, whole-person care.